 Dental implants need bone to hold them in place.
 When the sinus wall is very thin, it is

-impossible to place dental implants in this limited bone.
-There is a solution — it’s called a sinus
+impossible to place dental implants in this limited amount of viable bone; however there is a solution.
+It’s called a sinus

 to be.
 The sinus membrane is then lifted upward and donor bone is inserted into the floor of the